In this tutorial, you will learn about computer number system along with its types. Let's start the tutorial with definition of number system.

 The decimal number system is also called as the base-10 system because it has total of 10 digits to use, that are from 0 to 9.

-Binary number system is the most important and valuable number system from all the number system for computer point of view, as we all knows that a computer can not operate on the decimal or any other number system because it only operate using binary logic.
+Binary number system is the most important and valuable number system from all the number system for computer point of view.
+As we all knows that a computer can not operate on the decimal or any other number system because it only operates using binary logic.

 This number system only uses 2 digits or symbols, that is 0 and 1.
-Or we can says that this system will only depend on 0 and 1, or operate on 0 and 1 basis.
+Or we can says that this system will only depends/operates on 0 and 1 basis.